 Competitors may infringe our intellectual property rights.
 To prevent infringement or unauthorized use, we may be required to file infringement claims, which can be expensive and time-consuming.
 If we choose to go to court to stop another party from using the inventions claimed in any patents we obtain, that individual or company has the right to ask the court to rule that such patents are invalid or should not be enforced against that third party.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge include an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement.
 Grounds for an unenforceability assertion could include an allegation that someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution.
 Third parties may also raise similar claims before the USPTO, even outside the context of litigation.
 Similar mechanisms for challenging the validity and enforceability of a patent exist in non-U.S. patent offices and may result in the revocation, cancellation, or amendment of any non-U.S. patents we hold in the future.
-The outcome following legal assertions of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on one or more drug candidates.
+The outcome following legal assertions of invalidity and/or unenforceability is unpredictable, and prior art could render our patents invalid.
+If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on one or more drug candidates.
 Such a loss of patent protection would have a material adverse impact on our business.